Prerogatives of the Divine Son

 Pressing on to Assurance

-9 But, beloved, though we speak in this manner, we are convinced of better things concerning you; yes, things that accompany salvation.
-10 For God is not unjust so as to forget your work and the love that you have shown toward His name, in having ministered—and in still ministering—to the saints.
-11 And we desire that each one of you continue to show the same diligence, resulting in the full assurance of hope until the end; 12 that you not become sluggish, but rather become imitators of those who through faith and patience inherit the promises.
+9 But though we speak in this way, in your case, beloved friends, we are convinced of better things—indeed, things that accompany salvation.
+10 For God is not unjust so as to forget your work and the love you have shown towards his name in having ministered—and in still ministering—to the saints.
+11 Nevertheless, we want each one of you to keep showing this same diligence so as to enjoy3 the full assurance of hope all the way to the end, 12 so that you won’t grow sluggish but instead will become imitators of those who through faith and patience are inheriting the promises.

 - Or determining

 - Or confirmed it

 - Lit. enters the inner place of the veil (curtain)

 7 For this Melchizedek, king of Salem, priest of the most high God, who met Abraham as he was returning from the slaughter of the kings and blessed him—2 to whom also Abraham gave a tenth part of all the spoils—was first of all (according to the translation of his name) “king of righteousness,” and then also “king of Salem,” which means “king of peace.”
 3 Without father, without mother, without genealogy, having neither beginning of days nor end of life, but made to resemble the Son of God, he remains a priest perpetually.